openrewrite/rewrite-docs/java/refactoring-java-source-code/changeliteral.md

 # ChangeLiteral

-### Definition
+`ChangeLiteral` transforms Java literals according to a supplied `Function<Object, Object>`.

-`ChangeLiteral` transforms Java literals with .
-This transformation visitor is meant to be used on specific classes so it doesn't have a declarative form. `ChangeLiteral` automatically performs normalization and escaping of values returned by the mapping function for writing back to the source file.
+This refactoring visitor is a building block for more complex visitors, so it does not have a declarative form.

-### Example
+## Java Definition

-The following refactoring visitor updates a string templating mechanism.
+The following refactoring visitor uses `ChangeLiteral` to replace instances of "%s" inside of string literals with "{}".

 ```java
 public class BracketStringTemplates extends JavaRefactorVisitor {